marktice/portfolio/README.md

 I optimized images using ImageOptim.
 This reduced file size of my images significantly.  https://imageoptim.com/

 ## Testing <hr>
+### Pagespeed <hr>
 I used the pagespeed tester from google to evaluate my sites optimization.
 I achieved an average score which could be improved apon reducing the render-blocking css used and further optimizing and re-sizing images used.

 https://developers.google.com/speed/pagespeed/insights/
 ![](assets/img/readme/page_speed.png)

+### Browser Support <hr>
+Currently the site works for all browsers, but was designed using chrome.
+<br><br>
+Flexbox was used for the columns, and grid was used for the footer.
+Since these are not supported for older browsers i aim to change them to floats and inline blocks in the future.
+<br><br>
+I used 'content-width' for landing page without realising it's only supported on chrome.
+I added a fallback but it's not perfect at this stage.

 ## Final Product <hr>
 Overall i am fairly happy with the 'final' product, however i do see many areas where i would like to improve and optimize the site in the future.